HEC fund cut to hit 7 IUB projects

 Prof. Fateh Muhammad Malik is a leading scholar on Iqbaliyat, Urdu language and literature.
 He was also Chairman, National Language Authority.

-Professor Malik is the author of a number of books on Pakistan movement and
+Professor Malik is the author of a number of books on Pakistan movement and literacy and cultural themes.

-the Institute of Pakistan Studies at the Quaid-e-Azam University, Islamabad and as Iqbal Professor at Heidelberg University in Germany.
+He also served as Professor and Director of the Institute of Pakistan Studies at the Quaid-e-Azam University, Islamabad and as Iqbal Professor at Heidelberg University in Germany.
 The Nation

 Post your comments